-Enjoy this delightful recipe for how to make biscotti!
-These twice-baked Italian cookies are crisp and crunchy on the edges with a more tender crumb in the middle.
-Drizzled with a layer of melted chocolate on the bottom, they’re absolutely scrumptious!
+Italian biscotti is easy to make at home!
+These twice-baked cookies are crunchy on the edges with a more tender crumb in the middle.
+Drizzled with a layer of melted chocolate, biscotti cookies are comforting treats whole family will enjoy.

 - 1 stick butter, lightly softened

 - 2 tablespoons pure vanilla extract

 - 2 teaspoons baking powder

 - 2–3/4 cups all-purpose flour

 RECIPE PREP: Adjust oven rack to center position.
 Preheat oven to 350°F (177°C).
 If using 2 biscotti pans, spray the sides.
 Line the bottoms with parchment paper.
 If using 2 baking trays, line them with parchment paper or silicone bakings mats.